 During these times, we may have more variability with items that are in stock.
 Be flexible about swapping items for what is available.
 No dried black beans?
 Try pinto instead.

-Lastly, we know a lot of you have expressed your gratitude with our service in the last few weeks and wanted to know if there was any way they could support Hawthorne Valley during this time.
+Lastly, we know a lot of you have expressed your gratitude with our service in the last few months and have asked whether there is any way to support Hawthorne Valley during this time.
 The Farm Store is part of Hawthorne Valley Association a 501©3 non-profit organization.
 If you’d like, you can make a donation on our website here.